AdobeDocs/campaign-classic.en/help/installation/using/configure-fda-google-big-query.md

 >[!NOTE]
 >
-> [!DNL Google BigQuery] connector is available for hybrid and on-premise deployments.
+> [!DNL Google BigQuery] connector is available for hosted, hybrid and on-premise deployments.
 For more on this, refer to [this page](../../installation/using/capability-matrix.md).

 ![](assets/snowflake_3.png)